cakephp/docs/en/tutorials-and-examples/blog/part-three.rst

 read if you want re-familiarize yourself with how CakePHP works.

 .. note::
-    If you are on windows remember to use \ instead of /.
+    If you are on Windows remember to use \ instead of /.

 Attach TreeBehavior to CategoriesTable
 ======================================